Updated Content on 6/23/2023

 You Need to Provide a Great User Experience

 Examine your website with a critical eye.
 If you can’t be critical, ask several trusted advisors to look.
 Is it new and fresh?
-Is there enough white space so that users don’t get tired just trying to read?
+Is there enough white space so users don’t get tired just trying to read?
 Do those special features work correctly?
 You might be surprised to learn the website you’re so proud of is what’s driving customers away in droves.